Skip to main content

 Frequently Asked Questions

-FIRST NATIONAL BANK OF HOPE has a Bank Health Score of B (79/100).
+First National Bank of Hope has a Bank Health Score of B (79/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 18.72%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST NATIONAL BANK OF HOPE holds $86M in total assets and $71M in total deposits.
-It is located in HOPE, KANSAS (FDIC Certificate #4690).
+First National Bank of Hope holds $86M in total assets and $71M in total deposits.
+It is headquartered in Hope, Kansas (FDIC Certificate #4690).

-FIRST NATIONAL BANK OF HOPE has a Tier 1 capital ratio of 18.72%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 2.57%, and the return on assets is 0.52%.
+First National Bank of Hope has a Tier 1 capital ratio of 18.72%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.57%, and the return on assets is 0.52%.

 Yes.
-FIRST NATIONAL BANK OF HOPE is FDIC-insured (Certificate #4690).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First National Bank of Hope is FDIC-insured (Certificate #4690).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: